-Sustainable Fashion is therefore not only about protecting the environment, but also about protecting the people working in the industry and making sure the industry is profiting the community where the production takes place.
+Sustainable Fashion is therefore not only about protecting the environment, but also about protecting the people working in the industry as well as making sure the industry is profitable for the community where the production takes place.

 When did sustainable fashion start?

 Before we dig deeper into the question “what is sustainable fashion“, let’s look at how the term made its way onto the catwalk.

 It is difficult to say when exactly sustainable fashion was first introduced.
 But already in the 1960s, the hippie rebellion made it popular to be aware of the materials you wrap around your body.
-Natural materials were preferred and a simple and less material way of life embraced.
+Natural materials were preferred and a simple and less materialistic way of living was embraced.

 In the 1970s, second-hand became very popular and shops selling pre-loved items were suddenly not only for people who couldn’t afford clothes from the fashion shops.
 Through the 1980s, anti-fur movements also became more and more popular and sustainable fashion was getting a grip.